menu close

 1. Why I decided, in high school, to go on to a science and engineering university

-When I was in elementary school, I looked forward to every issue of “Gakken and Science” magazine, and was interested in science—for example, my summer vacation research project was an experiment on falling bodies.
-When I was in junior high school, my passion for mathematics grew, and I read a lot of books on mathematics and mathematicians.
-In high school, I found physics and chemistry extremely interesting and thought it would be great if I could work in these fields in the future.
+When I was in elementary school, I was interested in science—I looked forward to every issue of the journal “Gakken to Kagaku,” and I chose to experiment on falling objects as my summer break research project.
+In junior high school, I developed a passion for mathematics and read many books about mathematics and mathematicians.
+As a high school student, I found physics and chemistry interesting and thought it would be great if I could work in these fields in the future.

 2. Good points and fun of science and engineering courses

-The greatest joy is to be exposed to cutting-edge research.
-My research is about creating devices that do not yet exist in the world; the university provides an environment where I can formulate my own ideas and transform them into real devices with my own hands.
-The true pleasure of doing such research is that the targets of communication extend naturally to researchers overseas, and the connection with people as well as my research becomes international.
+Being exposed to cutting-edge research is the most thrilling thing.
+My research is about creating things that are not yet available in the world.
+The university provides an environment where you can develop an idea and give shape to it with your own hands.
+I think the real pleasure of doing this kind of research is that the object of communication naturally extends to researchers overseas, and global connections are established as research progresses.

 3. Things you should do now (in high school)

-Even though I understand the need to memorize formulas as you prepare for university entrance exams, what I would really like you to do is to make a habit of learning the fundamental principles.
-In addition, although you can easily obtain a great amount of information through the Internet these days, it is necessary not to take the information at face value, thinking that every piece of information must be correct because it was written that way, or to accept it blindly.
-It is important to develop the habit of thinking and looking into things on your own, and to confirm whether the information is correct or not.
+Although I see the need to memorize formulas, etc., to prepare for the university entrance exam, by all means, I hope that you will develop the habit of learning the fundamental principles.
+In addition, although you can easily get a lot of information through the Internet nowadays, it is necessary not to accept it at face value, e.g., to think ‘it shouldn’t be wrong because it was written as such,’ and not to have any preconceived notion.
+It is important to make a habit of researching and thinking on your own and checking to make sure the information is correct.

 • Chairperson, Department of Materials and Life Sciences